nih-cfde/training-and-engagement/docs/Bioinformatic-Analyses/RNAseq-on-Cavatica/rna_seq_9.md

 - CAVATICA will automatically navigate you to your duplicate project.
 From here, choose `Interactive Analysis` and then open the `Data Cruncher`.
 [11.40.06AM]
 - Start the `Cloud-agnostic Data Import` analysis by clicking the small blue "Play" button in the far right of the row.
 [11.40.07AM]
-- When the Analysis is ready to begin, click the start button to enter the Data Cruncher.
+- When the Analysis finishes initializing, it is ready to begin.
+Click the small blue button to enter the Data Cruncher.
+[11.40.08AM]

 ## Step 3: Within Data Cruncher, Import the Files in the PFB